Yen under pressure, major chart levels tested

 The dollar was otherwise sidelined on the euro at $1.3106 and a shade firmer against a basket of major currencies at 82.799.

-The drop in the yen could help Japanese shares higher on Friday, offsetting disappointing results from Microsoft and Google.
+The drop in the yen could help Japanese shares .TOPX higher on Friday, offsetting disappointing results from Microsoft (MSFT.O) and Google (GOOG.O).
 The yen is inversely correlated with Tokyo stocks and gains in one tend to fuel losses in the other.

 Investors are also focusing on Japan's upper house elections on Sunday with opinion polls pointing to a big win for Prime Minister Shinzo Abe's LDP.